Frequently Asked Questions

-Cover under the Pedal Power ACT insurance policies apply when members are riding their bike on a 24/7 basis, including general riding, commuting to work, on a training ride or competing in a race / event and travel to and from these activities, anywhere in the world.
+Cover under the Pedal Power ACT insurance policies apply when members are cycling (including 3 wheel trikes, e-bikes, push scooters and e-scooters) on a 24/7 basis, including general riding, commuting to work, on a training ride or competing in a race / event and travel to and from these activities, anywhere in the world.

 What insurance policies are automatically provided as a part of Pedal Power ACT membership?